Frequently Asked Questions

 4. What do I do if I have any questions or concerns regarding my accommodations?

 Please contact us directly at any of the information located on our main page.
 The sooner we hear from you, the sooner we can address and answer your questions and concerns.
 If we are not contacted in a timely manner, it may limit the amount of help we can provide if there is an issue regarding an accommodation.
+We will also do our best to respond to you in a timely manner, as we are also managing timely support for other staff and faculty.
+If needed, we can also schedule a time that will ensure when we will connect.
 Contact should come from the the student directly as confidentiality laws limit information allowed to be discussed without the student present.
-Information also needs to be first hand from the student directly so as to get an accurate representation of the student situation.
+Information also needs to be first hand from the student directly so as to get an accurate representation of the student situation. .

 5. Who will be overseeing my progress, ensuring I am using accommodations, monitoring that I am keeping up with assignments, etc.?